DevJCrystal/TacoBot--LitterBox/README.md

 sudo reboot

-Once you are back up, try connecting to the webpage of the raspberyrpi.local:5000
+Once you are back up, try connecting to the webpage your pi.

 ---
 Assembly: TBD